COVID-19 - FAQs

 How are building inspections being conducted?

 For building inspections, we ask that the inspector attend the site alone and if necessary, the inspector can call the specific tradesperson or the site supervisor to address any concerns.
+If at anytime the inspector feels unsafe due to the number of people on site they will refuse to perform the inspection and the inspection will need to be rescheduled.
 Inspection reports will continue to be emailed to the appropriate people and if there are any concerns please contact the inspector directly.
-Building inspections can also be scheduled by calling 905-871-1600 ext.
-5510 or by emailing email@example.com, please be reminded that 24-48 hours notice for inspections is required.
+Building inspections can be scheduled by calling 905-871-1600 ext.
+5510 or by emailing firstname.lastname@example.org, please be reminded that 24-48 hours notice for inspections is required.

 How are planning applications being handled?